 The ceremony will start when it gets dark, around 6pm.
 The process begins with a cleansing of the ceremonial space and a seal of protection.
 Once this is complete, each guest will be given a dose of ayahuasca.
 We will sit together in silence for 30 minutes and once the medicine starts to take effect, Matthew will begin to sing Icaros, or medicine songs.
 An hour into the ceremony we offer the opportunity to drink more to ensure you have a full experience.

 Matt will continue to sing Icaros supported by other instruments including the gong, drum, guitar, kalimba and Jeanae will assist by playing the flute.
 The ceremony will last 3 – 4 hours and at the end, Matt will approach each participant to close the ceremony with mapacho smoke.
 If weather permits, we will have a fire at the end of the night to aid in processing the experience.

 What is a Shaman?

 A shaman is a person who interacts with the spiritual realm through altered states of consciousness.

-While Matt would never call himself a Shaman, as he feel that word is overused by people who are undeserving of its title, if you ask anyone who has sat in a ceremony with him they will undoubly tell you he is the real deal and has an obvious connection to the sprirt of the medicine.
+While Matt would never call himself a Shaman, as he feels that word is overused by people who are undeserving of its title if you ask anyone who has sat in a ceremony with him they will undoubtedly tell you he is the real deal and has an obvious connection to the spirit of the medicine.